What It Actually Means to Take the Lord's Name in Vain

 What are some of these wrong purposes?
 Leviticus 19:12 and Hosea 10:4 mention not swearing falsely with God’s name.
 God’s name should not be used to deceive others.
 Jeremiah 23:25 says not to prophesy lies in God’s name, and Leviticus 18:21 even mentions child sacrifice to Molech as something that would profane the name of the Lord.
 There are other mentions as well like Leviticus 22:2 concerning touching the holy things unlawfully.
 God’s name is who He is; the Bible is full of exaltation for God’s name and gives glory for all God has done.
 So doing evil in connection with God’s name and leading others astray with God’s name is a violation against God, who He is, and all that He stands for.

-What Else Does the Bible Say about God's Name and How We Use It?
+What Else Does the Bible Say about Taking the Lord's Name in Vain and How We Use It?

 It is important to note that blaspheming the Holy Spirit is not a one-time sin; it is a persistent rejection of God’s grace through the Holy Spirit, a continual hardening of the heart, denial of Jesus Christ as the Savior.
 An example would be the association by some that Jesus was connected with Satan – the Pharisees and Scribes accused Jesus of casting out demons by the prince of demons (Matthew 12:22-24 and Mark 3:22).